 - 1. Company's finance costs - 2.
 Company's operating expense - 3.
-Type, makes, and models of vehicle, year manufactured, condition, life of the vehicle, and market population. - 4.
+Type, makes, and models of vehicle, year manufactured, condition, and life of the vehicle - 4.
 Risks from debtor characteristics, and guarantor specifically in the event customer with residency outside Bangkok and metropolitan area or customers with residency outside office district with upcountry branch office location which may be at risk on debt follow-up.
-The company shall charge a higher rate for these types of customers.
+The company shall charge a higher rate for these types of customers. - 5.
+Risk from debtor professions and income.